-In this experiment, we observe that the minimum solutions of three out of 11 filters, i.e., filters 1, 2, and 6, are obtained within the CPU time limit.
-However, the minimum solutions of eight filters could not be found in 1 day.
-We note that even if the problem size of filter 1 is greater than the problem size of filter 4, a minimum solution could not be obtained for filter 4.
-This shows that the size of the 0-1 ILP problem and the hardness of the problem heavily depend on the filter coefficients.
+In this experiment we observe that the minimum solutions of three out of 11 filters, i.e., filters 1, 2, and 6, are obtained in the CPU-time limit.
+However, the minimum solutions of eight filters could not be found in one day.
+We note that even if the problem size of the filter 1 is greater than the problem size of the filter 4, a minimum solution could not be obtained for the filter 4.
+This shows that the size of the 0-1 ILP problem and the hardness of the problem depend heavily on the filter coefficients.
 We observe that for the filter instances where the minimum solutions are not obtained, the found solution by the exact algorithm can be far from the solutions that are obtained using a heuristic, such as filters 7 and 8.
 On overall instances, ASSUME-A finds the best optimum solutions among these algorithms.
-This experiment also shows that the use of a heuristic algorithm is indispensable when an exact algorithm could not conclude to obtain the minimum solution.
+This experiment also shows that the use of a heuristic algorithm is indispensable, when an exact algorithm could not conclude to obtain the minimum solution.

 VII.
-CONCLUSION
+CONCLUSIONS